top of page

 Escalate only when seismic triggers (Tier A/B) coincide with independent anomalies:

-• Thermal/hydrothermal: persistent changes in heat output or hydrothermal activity, • Migration: systematic hypocenter migration patterns.
+• Thermal/hydrothermal: Persistent changes in heat output or hydrothermal activity.

 Policy guidance: